diego-benito-j/new_repo/README.md

 </summary>
 <br>

+Try it!
+Create an empty string and print its content.
+You will get a random set of characters, maybe a few of these '�' will appear because the compiler interprets the bytes in `a[i]` as characters result in an "an unknown, unrecognised, or unrepresentable character".

 </details>

 To reiterate, **C / C++ do not have default values they assign to your variables whenever you declare them**[^when they do].
 You need to initialize them.
 In other words, this code in C++ has **undefined behaviour** because the value of **a** will not always be the same: